madetech/blog/building_better_software_teams/code_reviews_with_pull_requests.md

 A great way to avoid merge conflicts with other features and stale code is to impose a completely artificial lifespan on a PR.
 Whether it's a day or just 15 minutes making sure these don't hang around in limbo is an efficient way to maintain momentum on a project.

-If more work arrises out of a review don't just stop the conversation, move it out to an issue or issues and assuming everything has been signed off merge the PR.
+If more work arrises out of a review don't just stop the conversation, move it out to an issue or multiple issues and assuming everything has been signed off merge the PR.
 This allows for more time to be spent on the conversation and potentially more opinions to be provided and more thought around the area.

 #### Sign off

-While it can be tempting to review your own work if others are busy **don't**.
+While it can be tempting to review your own work if others are busy... **don't**.
 This would render the whole process pointless, as remember that it's the extra eyes and brain power you were after in the first place.
 It would be equivalent to working directly on the master branch.

 Try and encourage a culture within the organisation where people are available to comment on PRs as they're submitted, even if they're working on a different project.
 This encourages having all repositories on Github, and their PRs open to the organisation.